 After a difficult birth, parents must often cope with the physical and/or emotional scars left behind.
 Many parents are surprised to find out how stressful planning another pregnancy can also be!
 ICAN is here to listen and support you on your journey, by offering peer-to-peer support.

 Moms may face physical pain, emotional distress, regret, relief, fear, or any number of other challenges.
-Babies may struggle with nursing or other physical and emotional issues.
-Dads, and other supporting friends may not know how to help their loved ones.
+Families planning to breastfeed may struggle with delayed supply and other issues post-operatively.
+Partners, family, or friends may not know how to help.

 It’s ok.
 We understand.
 We’re here to listen to you, and support your emotional needs.
 We are a group of people who have been affected by cesarean birth in some way.
 Many of us have experienced one or more cesareans.